 Other designs I liked:

-Wokitokee – I love how fun this website is, however I do understand the limitiations of my skills to pull this off.
+Wokitokee – I love how fun this website is, however I do understand the limitations of my skills to pull this off.
 Also, I’m not sure this design could accommodate the large menu we have.

-Caravan – This is what I consider to be the baseline of a well designed site.
+Caravan – This is what I consider to be the baseline of a well-designed site.
 I was hoping for something more interesting than this, but this is fine.

 Marie Catribs – While this is not the style I want, I do like all of the little extra elements that pop up on mouse over.
 The little arrows and the ‘’’’ symbols are neat.